No. 1 Group RAF

-No. 1 Group of the Royal Air Force is one of the two operations groups in RAF Air Command.
-Today, the group is referred to as the Air Combat Group, as it controls the RAF's combat fast-jet aircraft and has airfields in the UK, as well as RAF Support Unit Goose Bay in Canada.
+No. 1 Group of the Royal Air Force is one of the five operations groups in RAF Air Command.
+Today, the group is referred to as the Air Combat Group, as it controls the RAF's combat fast-jet aircraft and has airfields in the UK, as well as RAF Support Unit Goose Bay at CFB Goose Bay in Canada.
 The group headquarters is located alongside Headquarters Air Command at RAF High Wycombe, Buckinghamshire.
 The other operational group is No. 2 Group RAF.

-The current Air Officer Commanding No 1 Group is Air Vice-Marshal Mark Robert Flewin, who took up the post in January 2023.
+The current Air Officer Commanding No 1 Group is Air Vice-Marshal Mark Jackson, who took up the post in March 2025.

-Subordinate units

-The following stations and squadrons are under the command of No. 1 Group: